Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Abstract

 Let $\Sigma$ be a compact orientable surface with nonempty boundary, let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism, and let $M = \Sigma \times I / \stackrel{\varphi}{\sim}$ be the mapping torus of $\Sigma$ over $\varphi$.
 Let $\mathcal{F}^{s}$ denote the stable foliation of $\varphi$ in $\Sigma$.
 Let $T_1, \ldots, T_k$ denote the boundary components of $M$.
 With respect to a canonical choice of meridian and longitude on each $T_i$, the degeneracy locus of the suspension flow of $\varphi$ on $T_i$ can be identified with a pair of integers $(p_i; q_i)$ such that $p_i > 0$ and $-\frac{1}{2}p_i < q_i \leqslant \frac{1}{2}p_i$.
 Let $c_i$ denote the number of components of $T_i \cap (\Sigma \times \{0\})$.
 Assume that $\mathcal{F}^{s}$ is co-orientable and $\varphi$ reverses the co-orientation on $\mathcal{F}^{s}$.
 We show that the Dehn filling of $M$ along $\partial M$ with any multislope in $J_1 \times \ldots \times J_k$ admits a co-orientable taut foliation, where $J_i$ is one of the two open intervals in $\mathbb{R} \cup \{\infty\} \cong \mathbb{R}P^{1}$ between $\frac{p_i}{q_i + c_i}, \frac{p_i}{q_i - c_i}$ which doesn't contain $\frac{p_i}{q_i}$.

 For some hyperbolic fibered knot manifolds, the slopes given above contain all slopes that yield non-L-space Dehn filllings.
-The examples include (1) the exterior of the $(-2,3,2q+1)$-pretzel knot in $S^{3}$ for each $q \in \mathbb{Z}_{\geqslant 3}$ (see \hyperref[Kri]{[Kri]} for a previous proof), (2) the exteriors of many L-space knots in lens spaces.
+The examples include (1) the exterior of the $(-2,3,2q+1)$-pretzel knot in $S^{3}$ for each $q \in \mathbb{Z}_{\geqslant 3}$ (previously proven by Krishna in 2020; see \hyperref[Kri]{[Kri]}), (2) the exteriors of many L-space knots in lens spaces.